Flippchen/PorscheInsight-CarClassification-AI/README.md

 communicate with each other.
 For a free online version of the Web UI, check out [PorscheInsight](https://classify.autos).

-Using the Web UI, non-car images led to random predictions.
-I trained a model to classify Porsche, other car brands, and others, resulting in a two-step [Web UI](web_ui) architecture for Porsche identification and classification.
+With the Web UI, non-car images tend to lead to more random predictions.
+I trained a model to classify Porsche, other car brands, and others, resulting in a two-step [Web UI](web_ui) architecture for Porsche
+Identification and Classification.

 ### Installation